-Prior to that, he was Treasurer of the association, as well as a board member of the National Committtee for ICOM Austria and Secretary of the International Committee of Historic House Museums.
+Prior to that, he was Treasurer of the association, as well as a board member of the National Committee for ICOM Austria and Secretary of the International Committee of Historic House Museums.

 From 2002 to 2016, he was a museum director in Salzburg, where he took part in the development of the museum cluster “DomQuartier“.
 Prior to that, he worked for three years at the Staatliche Museen zu Berlin.

-Dr Bijan Rouhani is the representative of ICOMOS on the International Board of the Blue Shield.
+Dr Bijan Rouhani is the representative of ICOMOS on the Board of Blue Shield International.
 He is Vice President of ICOMOS International Scientific Committee on Risk Preparedness (ICORP), and Vice-Chair of the ICOMOS Working Group for Safeguarding of Cultural Heritage in Syria and Iraq.

 Bijan is the Senior Training Manager at the Endangered Archaeology of the Middle East and North Africa (EAMENA) project in the School of Archaeology at the University of Oxford.

 He has been also Director of AMAL in Heritage at Global Heritage Fund (GHF) – Cultural heritage emergency management tools and training for the MENA region; Project Specialist for Cultural Heritage Condition Assessment, Planning and Preservation at American Schools of Oriental Research (ASOR) Cultural Heritage Initiatives for Syria and Iraq; expert, author, and content developer of the distance learning course on Heritage and Risk Management, Athabasca University, Canada.